hmchen47/DevOps/CICD/CloudInfra-LFS151x.edX/ch15-Tools4CloudInfra2.md

 + Stemcell

     A Stemcell is a versioned, IaaS-specific, Operating System image with some pre-installed utilities (e.g. BOSH Agent).
 Stemcells do not contain any application-specific code.
-The BOSH team is in charge of releasing stemcells, which are listed here.
+The BOSH team is in charge of releasing stemcells, which are listed [here][stemcell].

 + Release